PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 particles

 ## Invertible NN

-For the invertible blocks, the boltzmann generators use RealNVP(link) transformations.
+Let's look at the smaller blocks that make up our network.
+These blocks are invertible and the boltzmann generators use RealNVP transformations.
 It uses only trivial invertible operations, like addition and multiplication.
 In the image, the blue part is for the direction from the latent space to the configuration space and the red part for the other direction.
 First the input is split into 2 channels (x<sub>1</sub>, x<sub>2</sub>).
 One channel remains unchanged and is only used as input to change the second input.
 S and T are two
 <b>non</b>-invertible networks.
 We use the first channel as input of these networks and then multiply or add it to the
 second channel.
 Even though the two Networks are not invertible, we know their input and therefore can recompute it and then divide or subtract it from the second channel to get our original inputs back.
 Note that we use the same network both directions.
+In order to avoid that we only change one half of the input we swap the channel that gets modified every other layer.
+A block consist of 2 layers one modification of each channel.
 We can stack those blocks to obtain a deep neural network.
-In order to avoid that we only change one half of the input we swap the channel that gets modified every other block.
+For our running example 8 blocks (with 2 layers each) were used.
+Furthermore, the networks S and T consist of 3 hidden layers with 200 neurons.
 <br>
 <p align="center">
   <img src="https://raw.githubusercontent.com/PaulMayer123/seminar/main/invertible2.png" width="450" title="hover text">